xxxzc/xps15-9570-macos/README.md

 After updating to 10.15, headphone will be distorted after a few minutes in battery mode.

-You have to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack/tree/master/ComboJack_Installer) (run install.sh) or you can use [ALCPlugFix-Swift](https://github.com/xxxzc/ALCPlugFix-Swift/releases/tag/v1.0):
+You have to install [ALCPlugFix-Swift](https://github.com/xxxzc/ALCPlugFix-Swift/releases):

 1. run `uninstall-combojack.sh` if you have Combojack installed
 2. double click `install.command`